-Students desiring to become research men, college teachers or professional experts in electrical engineering will naturally continue their work at least two years more for the degree of Doctor of Philosophy.
+Students desiring to become research men, college teachers or professional experts in electrical engineering may continue their work for the degree of Doctor of Philosophy.

 This graduate school of electrical engineering also greatly strengthens the undergraduate courses by bringing students, who feel the five and four-year courses are best adapted to their needs, in close touch with research men and problems, and by providing special work for undergraduate students wishing to do a limited amount of research work.